dariodip/prefix-search/README.md

 where the platforms are `windows`, `linux` and `darwin`.
 If not specified, the value of the parameter `VERSION` will be `vlatest`.

-If you want create an executable for all the platforms, then simply run:
+If you want create an executable for each platform, then simply run:
 ```
 make [VERSION=<version>] release
 ```